 If you work in the UK, you’re probably no stranger to the PAYE (Pay as You Earn) system that employers use to calculate and deduct tax and pay National Insurance.
-In Ireland, the same system is used to calculate Universal Social Charge and Pay Related Social Insurance (PRSI).
+In Ireland, the same method is used to calculate Universal Social Charge and Pay Related Social Insurance (PRSI).

 - Can employers who pay in cash deduct tax from wages?

 - What are gross and net pay for tax purposes?

 - When do you overpay tax?

 - What are the qualifications to be eligible to Claim tax back?